eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-6.md

 ### `xps_connection` Module

 `xps_connection` module is the encapsulation of all TCP connection related functionalities in eXpServer.
-In this stage we will implement a rudimentary form of connection module and will expand on it in later stages.
+In this stage we will implement a rudimentary form of the connection module and will expand on it in the later stages.

 #### `xps_connection.h`